taxjar/vat_check/README.md

 ```

-Response for lookup if the service is available, the VAT ID is formatted correctly, but the VAT ID is not registered to a business:
+VIES is available, the VAT ID is formatted correctly, but the VAT ID is not registered to a business:
 ```
 vat = VatCheck.new('GB999999999')
 vat.regex # true